 The Center for the Advancement of Teaching and Learning serves as a catalyst for effective teaching and engaged learning at Elon University.
-Learn more about CATL’s Mission & Values or our most recent Strategic Plan, 2016-2021.
+Learn more about CATL’s Mission & Values or our Strategic Plan, 2016-2021.
 We are in the process of updating our Strategic Plan, so stay tuned!

 Center Faculty and Staff

 Dr. Olivia Choplin is an Associate Director of the Center for the Advancement of Teaching and Learning and an Associate Professor of French in the Department of World Languages and Cultures.
 Her disciplinary research has focused on contemporary French and Francophone theater and Haitian diaspora literature, particularly in Québec.
 She is happy to discuss and troubleshoot all sorts of teaching questions related to the design and assessment of courses and assignments.
 Her own particular SoTL interests include intercultural development and student reintegration to campus after study abroad, “ungrading,” and “students as partners” work for intentional course and assignment design.

 Dr. Jill McSweeney is an Assistant Director of the Center for the Advancement of Teaching and Learning and an Assistant Professor.
 She has been working in the area of faculty development for almost a decade, actively publishes in the area of SoTL, the scholarship of educational development, and is a two-time recipient of the Explorance Faculty Research Grant for her work on the ethical use of course evaluation data for research purposes.
 Jill is a former Executive of SoTL Canada (2019 – 2022) and co-chair of the Ethical Practices of Educational Development (2015 – 2019), a special interest group of the Educational Developers Caucus of Canada.
 While she has interests in learning spaces and their impact on student and faculty experience, Universal Design for Learning (UDL) and inclusive spaces, and the philosophical underpinnings of SoTL, she is happy to have a conversation about all things teaching and learning related.